merenlab/merenlab.org/courses/ITPOS/index.md

   * Shaiber A, Eren AM (2019).
 [Composite metagenome-assembled genomes reduce the quality of public genome repositories](https://doi.org/10.1128/mBio.00725-19). *mBio*.
   * Meren and Scott JJ (2020).
 [Visualizing the fate of contigs across metagenomic binning algorithms](https://merenlab.org/2020/01/02/visualizing-metagenomic-bins/). *A blog post on merenlab.org*.

-### 13/11/23 :: **Pangenomics**: comparative genomics in the era of genomic explosion
+### 18/11/24 :: **Pangenomics**: comparative genomics in the era of genomic explosion

 * *Discussion Leaders*:

-  * Meren
+  * Iva

 * *Learning Objectives*:

   * Explain the concepts of core and accessory genome, as well as open and closed pangenomes
   * Define gene clusters in pangenomes through sequence homology
-  * Interpret ecological and evolutionary insights pangenomes offer
+  * Interpret the ecological and evolutionary insights that pangenomes offer

 * *Suggested Reading*: